alexdremov/TreeArray/README.md

 ## Usage

-TreeArray behaves like an usual array but has the different implementation under the hood that allows some operations to work faster.
+TreeArray **behaves like an usual array** but has the different implementation under the hood that allows some operations to work faster.
+You can just replace `Array` with `TreeArray` and it should work as expected.

 ```swift
 import TreeArray